Lesley Griffiths

 Susan Lesley Griffiths (born 1960) is a Welsh Labour politician who was Cabinet Secretary for Culture and Social Justice from March to July 2024.
 She previously served as Trefnydd of the Senedd and Minister for North Wales from 2021 to 2024, and Minister for Rural Affairs from 2016 to 2024.
 She worked as a secretary to John Marek and the constituency assistant to Ian Lucas, successive Members of Parliament for Wrexham, and was elected to the Senedd from the Wrexham constituency in 2007.
 She has held a number of cabinet positions in the Welsh Government.
 In December 2009 she was appointed Deputy Minister for Science, Innovation and Skills.

 In 2011, she was appointed Minister for Health and Social Services.
 She was then appointed Minister for Local Government and Government Business in March 2013.
 In September 2014 she was appointed Minister for Communities and Tackling Poverty.
 Following the 2016 election, she was appointed Cabinet Secretary for Environment and Rural Affairs following her own re-election.
 She retained her post in a Welsh Government Cabinet reshuffle in November 2017, but with a revised portfolio of Energy, Planning, and Rural Affairs with Hannah Blythyn becoming her Deputy Minister for the Environment.

+Griffiths stood down from the Senedd at the 2026 Senedd election.

 2003 campaign

-Griffiths was the secretary of John Marek, who represented Wrexham as a Labour member of the Welsh Assembly.
+Griffiths was a secretary to John Marek, who represented Wrexham as a Labour member of the Welsh Assembly.
 However, in 2003 Marek was de-selected by the local party and Griffiths was selected in his place.
 There followed a Labour Party inquiry, in which Marek was first contacted by telephone half an hour before the result was announced, and his de-selection was upheld.
 Marek then decided to fight to retain his seat as an Independent, and Griffiths struggled during the campaign; an early poll showed Marek beating her by 40% to 29%.
 In the event, on polling day Marek beat Griffiths by 973 votes.